SCIENCE WITH THE AMOEBA SISTERS

 Picture

-5- Time stamped table of contents?
+5- Time stamped table of contents (now called "chapters")?

 P.S.
 Just to add, if you make a YouTube comment that has a time in it (ex.
 1:00), it turns it into a hyperlinked time stamp.